Plaza Saint-Hubert has a fresh new look

 If you’re looking for a place to meet for drinks, the Plaza’s many bars welcome you with arms wide open.

-A restaurant, bar and nightclub all in one, the brand new Le Système is the perfect spot to grab a bite and a drink before geting your dance on.
-Back on the scene, Ausgang Plaza is once again an ideal club offering diverse artists and vibrant events.
+A restaurant, bar and nightclub all in one, the brand new Le Système is the perfect spot to grab a bite and a drink before getting your dance on, just like the newly opened restaurant/bar Marci.
+And there’s always enthusiastic applause for the diverse artists and dynamic events on the program at the Ausgang Plaza.

-Another great drinking establishment offering refreshing microbrewery beer is bar Le Vestiaire.
-Order a classic 1920s-inspired cocktail at the festive Nestor tavern, or snuggle in to a seat at the Snowbird Tiki Bar (and be sure to check out hidden rooftop terrace in warmer weather).
-Vegans will love the menu at the zero-waste pub La Cale and everyone will be wanting to check out the brand-new Chez Ernest, a self-billed “cabinet of curiosities” and café-cabaret-bar where you can also watch sports or take advantage of their weekly program filled with a variety of activities (live music, DJ sets, swing shows, improvisation, dance and much more).
+Sip on a nice cold microbrewery beer from the bar at Le Vestiaire, order a classic 1920s-inspired cocktail at the festive Nestor tavern, or snuggle in to a seat at the Snowbird Tiki Bar (and be sure to check out hidden rooftop terrace in warmer weather).
+Belt out your favourite country songs at the Spaghetti Western barshow your vegan love at the zero-waste pub La Cale and watch a game at café-cabaret-bar Chez Ernest, a self-billed “cabinet of curiosities” where you can also enjoy a weekly program filled with a variety of activities (live music, DJ sets, swing shows, improv, dance and much more).

 A flavour fest at the grocery stores

-Whether you’re picking up a gift for someone special, packing the ultimate picnic basket or simply do your grocery shopping, the Plaza’s grocery stores have a bounty of yummy eats.
+Whether you’re picking up a gift for someone special, packing the ultimate picnic basket or just grocery shopping, the Plaza’s grocery stores have a bounty of yummy eats.

 Go to La queue de cochon butcher shop for sausages, blood sausage, pâtés and delicious locally-made and traditional dishes free of additives.

-For catering and fine foods, Panier Gourmand features faves that include viennoiseries and pastries, prepared dishes, cheeses and charcuteries.
+For catering and fine foods, Panier Gourmand features faves like viennoiseries and pastries, prepared dishes, cheeses and charcuteries.

 Lastly, a little further north, you can immerse yourself in the scrumptious flavours of Latin America at the Sabor Latino supermarket and delish meals to go from its take-out counter.